Skip to main content

 Upgrade performs an atomic swap:

-3. The old plugin directory is renamed to .agentxchain/plugins/plugin-slack-notify.bak.
+3. The old install directory is renamed to a rollback path under .agentxchain/plugins/...rollback-<timestamp>.

-4. The new directory is moved into place.
+4. The new directory is moved into place and agentxchain.json is committed.

-5. If anything fails, the backup is restored.
+5. If the config write or swap fails, the previous install is restored.

 To upgrade from a specific source: